 - AI-guided audio experiences.
 "Hey Meta" can describe surroundings, translate languages, navigate, and respond to questions.
 Tours, museum activations, and location-based brand experiences can be built around this.

-When to choose Snap Spectacles
+When to choose Snap Specs

 When to use both